 Whole life insurance is permanent, so it lasts for a lifetime and comes with cash value.
 The cash value accumulates at a fixed, guaranteed rate that depends on prevailing interest rates.
 This means the cash value grows more slowly, but you typically don’t have to worry about losses.
 If you’re looking for lifelong coverage and guaranteed cash value growth, Aflac can help you get a whole life insurance policy.

 Final expense insurance is a smaller whole life plan that helps cover funeral costs, medical bills, and other end-of-life expenses.
 The death benefit is small, but premiums are typically lower, and there is typically no medical exam.
 These policies also cover you for life and offer cash value.
-Aflac final expense insurance comes with reasonable premiums and lifelong coverage.
+Aflac final expense insurance comes with competitive premiums and lifelong coverage.

 A universal life insurance plan is a form of permanent life insurance that lets you adjust your premiums and death benefit within limits.
 Raising your death benefit increases premiums, while lowering your premiums reduces your death benefit.
 Additionally, universal life insurance tends to cost less than whole life insurance.4 Universal life insurance may also let you pay premiums with cash value when it grows large enough.
 However, if the policy shrinks too much, coverage can lapse.
 Aflac does not offer universal life insurance.